Edoardo Mortara: 2021–22 season

 The 4th and 5th rounds were held in Rome.
-Surprisingly, all Mercedes-powered cars did not perform as well as expected.
+All Mercedes-powered cars did not perform as well as expected.
 Mortara qualified both race in only 11th.
 Despite being give a 5-second penalty for his collision with Rowland, he still climbed up the order and finished seventh in the first race.
 However, he was pushed by Da Costa and his car was broken in the second race.

 In Monaco, he only qualified in the midfield but his race pace was really strong.
 He was able to make a comeback to P6 - until Di Grassi forced him off the track which resulted in a puncture and he had to retire.
 Team principal Jerome d'Ambrosio said that Di Grassi's move was unacceptable and disrespectful.

 In the first race in Berlin, Mortara performed strongly and he took his first-ever pole position in Formula E by beating Alexander Sims in the final.
 He led the race from start to finish and took his second win of the season.
 On Sunday, he repeated his excellent performance in qualifying and took another pole in the reversed layout of the track.
 However, he was overtaken by Nyck de Vries at the start of the race.
 He went on to finish another strong second place in the race and took an extra point by clocking the fastest lap in the race.

 The 9th round was held in Jakarta in Indonesia for the first time.
 In this brand new circuit, Mortara qualified well in 4th position.
 He was able to overtake Da Costa and was chasing Evans and Vergne for the win.
 At the chequered flag, he finished only 0.9 seconds behind Evans and had to settle for third place.

 In the Marrakesh E-Prix, Mortara continued his strong form as he qualified on the front row of the grid.
 In the race, through the attack mode cycles, Mortara would take the race lead with Da Costa in pursuit.
-He kept his cool as both DS Techeetah drivers, Da Costa and Vergne, couldn't pass him in the later stage of the race.
+He kept his cool as both DS Techeetah drivers, Da Costa and Vergne, could not pass him in the later stage of the race.
 He won his 3rd race of the season and hit the top of the Drivers' World Championship with this victory.